Yacarreon93/training-react-boilerplate/README.md

 13. chrome devtools generate source maps through webpack for a better debugging experience with source map
 14. webpack automatically import css in javascript with webpack using style loader and css loader
 15. babel support proposed javascript features with babel plugins
+16. react hot reload a react app in development with react hot loader